 Open Source vs Licensed Software

-When choosing software systems, you will frequently find yourself facing a choice: do you go for the traditional model of licensed software, or do you dip your toe into the uncharted waters of open source?
+When choosing software solutions, you'll find yourself facing a rather intimidating choice: do you choose the more traditional licensed software?
+Or is it about time you dip your toes into the uncharted waters of open source?

-This question is often framed as a war between open source and commercial users.
-However, there’s no right answer to the question of which is better.
-There are distinct benefits and disadvantages of both open source and licensed software; the solution you should go for largely depends on your organisation and its goals.
-Your choice should be the software that is the simplest for you and your business to use every day.
-We’ve put together this useful guide to explain the difference between open source vs licensed software, and the advantages and difficulties of both, so that you can more easily choose the software you need.
+This question is often framed as a war between open source evangelists and commercial users.
+However, there’s actually no right or wrong answer to the question of which solution is better.
+As there are distinct benefits and disadvantages of both open source and licensed software, your choice should be the one that suits your organisation the best.

 What is Open Source?